eforge-xyz/rest-router/README.md

 ## Usage

-app.use(endpoint,route(table_name - name of the table ,overrides - object of multiple json key value pair ,unique_keys - array od string))
+app.use(endpoint,route(table_name - name of the table ,overrides - object of multiple json key value pair ,unique_keys - array of string))

 Will create 3 endpoints